2 Ways to Overcome a Summary Suspension with the Arizona Nursing Board

 - Refusal to Follow Board Order

-Summary Suspension Meeting
+Arizona Nursing Board Summary Suspension Meeting

-The Board will oversee the summary suspension proceeding and vote to whether suspend the nurse’s license or not.
-Two ways to avoid the summary suspension include:
+The Board will oversee the summary suspension proceeding and vote on whether to suspend the nurse’s license.

 - Convince the Board: The nurse (or their attorney) would attempt to convince the Board that the legal standard is not met and a summary suspension is unnecessary.

-There are 3 ways the Arizona Nursing Board can Suspend Your License.
+There are three ways the Arizona Nursing Board can Suspend Your License.
 The Arizona State Board of Nursing (“Board”) protects the medical welfare of the people of Arizona.
 They do this by ensuring each professional who holds a license as a nurse in Arizona can practice safely.

 - ATD Discharge: The Alternative to Discipline program is a non-disciplinary, confidential monitoring program for nurses with substance abuse, mental health, or physical problems.
 A nurse who violates their ATD Agreement can have their license suspended immediately.